xintin/wave/README.md

 Wave supports both end users (who want to use Wave kernels in their ML workflows) and developers (who want to contribute to or extend Wave).
 Follow the relevant guide below to get started quickly.

+### Prequisites
+Before installing Wave, ensure you have the following prerequisites:

+* Python 3.10 or later
+* PyTorch
+* ROCm (for AMD GPU support)
+* A compatible AMD GPU with ROCm support (MI250, MI300, etc.) or CPU

 ### For Users

 1. **Install ROCm PyTorch Dependencies**